jabed-umar/MoirePy/docs/find_theta.md

         const [a2x, a2y, b2x, b2y] = layer2Vectors;

         if (JSON.stringify(layer1Vectors) !== JSON.stringify(layer2Vectors)) {
             alert("Warning: Vectors are not identical!
-Results might be inaccurate and meaningless.");
+Results might be inaccurate or meaningless.");
         }

         const lv1 = [a1x, a1y];